walkersorlie/snow-reports/README.md

 The information on this site from the UAC is:
 * which area the report is for
-* who made the forecaster
+* who made the forecast
 * the advisory for the day
 * current conditions